An alert researcher, teamwork helped stem huge cyberattack

 By then the "ransomware" attack had crippled Britain's hospital network and computer systems in several countries in an effort to extort money from computer users.
 But the researcher's actions may have saved companies and governments millions of dollars and slowed the outbreak before computers in the U.S. were more widely affected.

-MalwareTech is part of a large global cybersecurity community, working independently or for security companies, who are constantly watching for attacks and working together to stop or prevent them, often sharing information via Twitter.
+MalwareTech, who works for cybersecurity firm Kryptos Logic, is part of a large global cybersecurity community who are constantly watching for attacks and working together to stop or prevent them, often sharing information via Twitter.
 It's not uncommon for them to use aliases, either to protect themselves from retaliatory attacks or for privacy.

-In a blog post Saturday, MalwareTech explained he returned from lunch with a friend on Friday and learned that networks across Britain's health system had been hit by ransomware, tipping him off that "this was something big."
+In a blog post Saturday, MalwareTech explained he learned on Friday that networks across Britain's health system had been hit by ransomware, tipping him off that "this was something big."

 He began analyzing a sample of the malicious software and noticed its code included a hidden web address that wasn't registered.
 He said he "promptly" registered the domain, something he regularly does to try to discover ways to track or stop malicious software.